Blow up dynamics for the 3D energy-critical Nonlinear Schr\"odinger equation: Introduction Notation

 The term $ \Delta_{k+1}\tilde{N}_2(\eta) $ consists of expressions of the form

 where $ 1 \leq i_1, i_2, \dots, i_m \leq k +1,$ and $1 \leq m \leq \frac{4}{d-2}$.
 By assumption Lemma \ref{power-law} implies

 where $j : = i_1 + i_2 \dots + i_m + k +1$.
-The interaction terms grow slower to leading order in $R$ then respresented in \eqref{error-rep}.
+The interaction terms grow slower to leading order in $R$ than represented in \eqref{error-rep}.
 However, not so for the `lowest ' order term attained in \eqref{time-update} and the linear contribution $ \tilde{N}_1 $.
 For $ d = 4 $ especially, we note the embeddings

 which are straight forward from the definition \eqref{deff}.
 The `highest' order term is given by the case of $ i _{\ell} = k+1,~ \ell = 1, \dots, \f{4}{d-2}$, which attains the upper sum index in \eqref{error-rep}.